MarekW01/esp32cam/README.md

   pip install flask <br />
   pip install opencv-python  <br />
   sudo apt-get install libgl1-mesa-glx <br />
-  python3 program.py <br />
+  Open templates/index.html and change the ip address on the bottom from x to your server ip python3 program.py <br />

 On your computer(Windows): <br />